mananchawla2005/gpukernels/day09/README.md

 ## WHY SIGMOID?

-Sigmoid function squashes input values into the range [0,1], making it useful for:
+Sigmoid function squashes input values into the range [0,1], making it useful for:-
 - Output layers in binary classification
 - Gates in LSTM/GRU networks
 - Generating probability values